vtexdocs/help-center-content/docs/faq/en/why-was-the-item-splitted-in-the-cart.md

 ---
-title: Why was the item splitted in the cart?
+title: 'Why was the item splitted in the cart?'
 id: frequentlyAskedQuestions_350
 status: PUBLISHED
 createdAt: 2017-04-27T22:37:20.610Z